earaujoassis/squares/README.md

 > Squares is a concept in React Native for an iOS and Android app

-This project was developed as a technical test for the Dollaride selection process (May 2018).
+This project was developed as a technical test and a proof of concept for a selection process (May 2018).
-**It is not regularly maintained**.
+**It is not maintained anymore**.

 ## License